-Walton EMC has been chosen to power Facebook’s new data center with 100 percent renewable energy.
+Walton EMC has been chosen to power Facebook’s new Newton Data Center with 100 percent renewable energy.

 The co-op will install hundreds of acres of solar panels on Georgia’s electric grid as part of an innovative power supply agreement with the technology company.
 Besides generating Facebook’s green energy, the solar energy project will create hundreds of jobs and boost both the local and state economies.

-The power arrangement for this project is an industry first, said Lee.
-Walton EMC is a national leader in renewable energy through its cooperative solar program that serves as a model for U.S. electric utilities nationwide.
+The unique power arrangement for this project is an industry first, said Lee.
+Walton EMC is a national leader in renewable energy through its cooperative solar program that serves as a model for electric utilities nationwide.
+The co-op's energy supply partner, Morgan Stanley, was also vital in making this possible.

 “We are happy that we could guarantee the renewable energy solution that Facebook was searching for,” he said.
 “And we’re pleased to be partnering with them on a power supply arrangement that can serve as a positive economic and environmental template for future industrial developments throughout the nation.”